alvaro20dam/alvaro20dam.github.io/_posts/2025-05-08-new-post-testing-markdown.md

 ### Key Descriptive Statistics

 - To start, it's crucial to understand the basic characteristics of our housing data.
-The `describe()` function in Pandas gives us a fantastic overview:
+The `head()` function in Pandas gives us a fantastic overview:

 ```python
 housing = load_housing_data()